highcharts/controls/ROADMAP.md

 - Wider Current Options view, don't limit to the width of the controls.
 - A `label` attribute for the control items, to override what is rendered in the `<label>` tag.
 - Smart rendering of `select` control: buttons for 2-3 options, dropdown for 4+ options
+- Consider the JS API.
+Does it make sense that the `controls` option includes groups and nested controls?

 ---